-- 2. Install the syslog-ng Agent application to your domain controllers. - 3.
-Select Start > Control Panel > Administrative Tools > Active Directory Users and Computers, rightclick on the Organizational Unit of the domain whose hosts you want to install the syslog-ng agent to, and select Properties. - 4.
-Select Group Policy, and select the Group Policy object you want to add the syslog-ng agent configuration to.
-Alternatively, you can create a new group policy object as well. - 5.
-Select Computer Configuration, right-click on Software Settings, and select New > Package. - 6.
-Navigate to the syslog-ng Agent for Windows installer and select Open. - 7.
-Select Assigned, then OK.
+- Step 3.
+Select Start > Control Panel > Administrative Tools > Active Directory Users and Computers, right-click on the Organizational Unit of the domain whose hosts you want to install the syslog-ng agent on, and select Properties. - Step 4.
+Select Group Policy, and edit the Group Policy object you want to add the syslog-ng agent configuration to.
+Alternatively, you can create a new group policy object as well. - Step 5.
+Select Computer Configuration, right-click on Software Settings, and select New > Package. - Step 6.
+Navigate to the syslog-ng Agent for Windows .msi installer and select Open. - Step 7.
+Select Assigned, then OK. - Step 8.
+Select Computer Configuration > syslog-ng Agent Settings and configure the syslog-ng Agent.
+The members of the domain will use this configuration. - Step 9.
+The syslog-ng Agent for Windows application will be automatically installed on the members of the domain when they are next rebooted.
+To perform the installation earlier, execute the gpupdate command on the members of the domain.